zwindler/redalert/README.md

 ## Features

-* open a channel, add a small description and invite individuals in it
+* open a channel, add a small description (optionnal) and (optionnaly) invite individuals in it
 * configurable incident severity levels
 * automatically add individuals in some or every incidents (configurable)
 * list all incident channels, optionnaly also archived ones (aka closed incidents)